priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/aws_deployment.md

 ### Generate an SSH key-pair

-Generate an SSH key-pair (public key, private key) using `ssh-keygen` to use for AWS EC2 access:
+Generate an SSH key-pair (public key, private key) using `ssh-keygen` to use for AWS EC2 access.

 ```console
 ssh-keygen -f aws_key -t rsa -b 2048 -P ""